-Paignton Zoo is home to two eastern mountain bongos: female and Ada and male Bowie.
+Paignton Zoo is home to three Eastern mountain bongos: females Ada and Koffi, and male Bowie.

 They are browsers that eat a range of leaves, plants, grasses and fungi.